TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 * Years 2020/2021 Postgraduate studies: Programming Java applications, WSB University in Wrocław.

 * Currently, I have two years of experience (Since February 2023 to January 2025) as a Junior Software Developer in a company from the financial industry.
 The position held had a Java profile, and in practice also involved programming in the Kotlin language, and also included 'frontend' work with the Angular framework and several other technologies.

+* June 2025: start of business activity (JDG) and execution of orders related to creation, maintenance and expansion of projects mainly in Java and Python languages.
+The actual scope of my activity includes: backend, frontend and deployment.

 [`back`](#briefly-about-me)